CodingGeek315/Sketchy_Web/README.md

 4. How to "correctly" link javascript and CSS files to the html document. :P

 5. How to use basic Jquery and javascript together.

+6. How to set an overall background color without coloring the grid.

+7. How to add color and shadow effects.